-The basic plan called for by Jefferson's committee developed three theories: One, the principal of "survey before settlement"; Two, the principal of a mathematically designed plan to be followed throughout the entire public domain area; Three, the creation of a standard land unit, the section of uniform shape and area and with boundaries physically marked on the ground.
+The basic plan called for by Jefferson's committee developed three theories: the principle of "survey before settlement"; the principal of a mathematically designed plan to be followed throughout the entire public domain area; and the creation of a standard land unit, the section of uniform shape and area and with boundaries physically marked on the ground.

 The 1785 Land Ordinance also included the provision that Section 16 in each Township would be set aside for the maintenance of public schools.